 Optical metamaterials will be in our pockets, kitchens, cars, and offices in the next three to five years.
-Experts in the field foresee this outcome.
-The doors are opening to some profitable new markets for the materials, thanks to increasing technological maturation and reducing production costs.
+Experts in the field predict this.
+Because of increased technological maturity and lower production costs, doors to some profitable new markets for materials are opening.

-Optical metamaterials interact with photons by utilizing chemical compositions or surface characteristics that are smaller than particular wavelengths of light.
+Optical metamaterials interact with photons using chemical compositions or surface properties smaller than specific light wavelengths.
 Metamaterials have already made commercial breakthroughs, from damage-resistant antireflective optics to tunable flat lenses.
-They’re finding uses in smartphones, cameras, automobiles, and gaming consoles.
-Depth-sensing in mobile devices, driverless cars, and augmented and virtual reality headsets appear to be the most imminent consumer applications.
+Smartphones, cameras, automobiles, and gaming consoles are all incorporated them.
+The most imminent consumer applications are depth sensing in mobile devices, driverless cars, and augmented and virtual reality headsets.

-Materials informatics, engineering, materials science, and physics overlap in metamaterial science.
-Although microwave metamaterials have been enabling wireless technology for over a decade, the optical arena proves more difficult but possibly more lucrative for those who can overcome the technology’s early obstacles.
+Metamaterial science combines materials informatics, engineering, materials science, and physics.
+Although microwave metamaterials have enabled wireless technology for over a decade, the optical arena is more difficult but potentially more lucrative for those who can overcome the technology’s early challenges.

 One difficulty in converting an optical material to a metamaterial is intricately patterning its surface with nanostructures, which then locally manipulate light propagation.
 Nanoscale patterning on a large scale appears to be a possibility only now.

 Until now, optical metamaterials have been hampered by a lack of manufacturing infrastructure and a scarcity of device designers familiar with the technology.
 However, an increasing number of startups and large corporations are interested in using digital patterning for faster product design.